drkowal/SeBR/README.md

 transformation.
 The regression coefficients are also recovered.

-**Remark:** The location-scale of the data-generating process and model – may not match exactly.
+**Remark:** The location-scale of the data-generating process and model may not match exactly.
 Thus, we use correlations to compare the regression coefficients $\theta$ (while omitting the intercept) and apply location-scale shifts of the transformations $g$ to ensure comparability.
 This is only a byproduct of the simulated data setting and does not matter for real data analysis.

-**Note:** Try repeating this exercise with in place of .
+**Note:** Try repeating this exercise with `blm_bc` in place of `sblm`.
 The Box-Cox transformation cannot recover the transformation accurately, the model diagnostics are alarming, and the predictions deteriorate substantially.

-# Semiparametric Bayesian quantile regression with
+# Semiparametric Bayesian quantile regression with `sbqr`

-We now consider Bayesian quantile regression, which specifies a linear model for with ALD errors.
+We now consider Bayesian quantile regression, which specifies a linear model with ALD errors.
 First, we simulate data from a heteroskedastic linear model.
 Heteroskedasticity often produces conclusions that differ from traditional mean regression.
-Here, we do *not* include a transformation, so the data-generating process does not implicitly favor our approach over traditional Bayesian quantile regression (i.e., with $g(t) = t$ the identity).
+Here, we do *not* include a transformation, so the data-generating process does not implicitly favor our approach over traditional Bayesian quantile regression (i.e., with
+$g(t) = t$ the identity).

 ``` r
 # Simulate data from a heteroskedastic linear model (no transformation):